Last updated: March 27, 2024

 There are two starting points for the South Lawson Waterfall Circuit Walk, both on Honour Avenue and both with car parks, as indicated in the map below.

-The train station is within walking distance of the walk as well, so using public transport is an excellent alternative to travelling by car.
+The train station is within walking distance of the trailhead, so public transport is an excellent alternative to travelling by car.

 Also note that if you’re visiting with your dog, the circuit walk runs past the former Lawson golf course, which now functions as a large dog park.
 Visit the council website for more details.